Block encryption in OpenBSD

 bioctl that we would like to use

-This basically means that we won't actually use RAID functionality, we just want
+CRYPTO RAID discipline.
+This basically means that we won't actually use RAID functionality, we just want an encryption layer.

 The driver tool will ask us for the passphrase.
 It won't be echoed, just specify it and we're done here.

 $ sudo bioctl -c C -l /dev/vnd0a softraid0 Passphrase: softraid0: CRYPTO volume attached as sd1

 The algorithm used is AES XTS 256, which is a standard one.
 You don't really have to modify it, because it's considered to be secure.
 You can modify the number of encryption key generation rounds with the

 man bioctl for more information on this.

 We can see that we have a new device now,